hzhang1991/hzhang1991.github.io/_posts/2121-01-01-Curriculum-Vitae.md

 1. Second prize of Young Excellent Papers of the 3ed annual conference of Computational Mathematics and Applied Software Society of Hunan, 2019.4
 1. Excellent M.Sc Dissertation of NUDT, 2014
 1. TOP 100 B.Sc Dissertation of Zhejiang University, 2012
-1. Excellent Graduate Student of Zhejiang University, 2012
+1. Outstanding Graduate Student of Zhejiang University, 2012
 1. Scholarship for Outstanding Merits, Zhejiang University, 2009, 2010, 2011
 1. Scholarship for Outstanding Students, Zhejiang University, 2009, 2010, 2011
 1. Prize of the National Talents Training Base, Zhejiang University, 2010